www.HISTORIC504.com - ALL THINGS REAL ESTATE IN HISTORIC NEW ORLEANS!

 - #2 on the West Bank (Orleans/Jefferson Parishes);

 In 2016, Mike started the Historic 504 Properties - Michael Verderosa, MPS Real Estate Team.
-Executive Assistant (and licensed Realtor), Virginia Hebert Allen, joined the team in 2016, and Shannon Hinton Kern joined the team as a licensed Realtor in 2017.
+Executive Assistant (and licensed Realtor), Virginia Hebert Allen, joined the team in 2016, and licensed Realtor Matthew Salathe joined the team in 2018.

 Verderosa is an active resident of Algiers Point, where he served as the vice president of operations for the Algiers Point Association for both 2015 and 2016, and in 2015, sat on the advisory board for the Old Algiers Main Street Corporation, as well as the board of Confetti Kids, an Algiers Point neighborhood group focused on developing parks and playgrounds.
 He also represented Algiers Point on the Algiers Neighborhood Presidents’ Council (ANPC).
 Verderosa also volunteered for four years as a one of the original administrators of the Facebook-based neighborhood group, Pointe Algerines Unite, and has volunteered with (and donated to) both Friends of the Ferry and Friends of the Hubbell Library.